figglewatts/daybookr/README.md

 ## Usage
 ```
 NAME:
-   daybookr - generate a journal based on some content, config and templates
+   daybookr - generate a static site based on some content, config and templates

 USAGE:
-   daybookr [global options]
+   daybookr [global options] COMMAND [options]

 VERSION:
-   1.0
+   2.0.0

 AUTHOR:
    Figglewatts

 COMMANDS:
+   generate  generate the site
+   new       create a new site
    help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --input FOLDER, -i FOLDER   use FOLDER to generate the site (default: ".")
-   --output FOLDER, -o FOLDER  FOLDER relative to --input to build the site into (default: "static")
-   --config CONFIG, -c CONFIG  CONFIG file relative to --input to build the site from (default: "daybook.yml")
-   --help, -h                  show help
+   --help, -h     show help (default: false)
-   --version, -v               print the version
+   --version, -v  print the version (default: false)

 COPYRIGHT:
-   (c) 2019 Figglewatts
+   (c) 2020 Figglewatts
 ```

 ## Advanced usage